tcunit/TcUnit/CONTRIBUTING.md

 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

 ## Use a Consistent Coding Style
 * Make sure to edit the project with the same version of Visual Studio as the master branch.
-All software (TcUnit and TcUnit-Verifier) has been developed using Visual Studio 2013.
-Note that VS2013 shell (provided with TwinCAT 3.1.4022.x) can't open the TcUnit-Verifier_DotNet (as it's a .NET/C# project).
-Instead it's recommended to use [VS2013 community edition](https://visualstudio.microsoft.com/vs/older-downloads/) which can be used both for TwinCAT and .NET/C# projects
+All software (TcUnit and TcUnit-Verifier) has been developed using Visual Studio 2019.
+Note that the TwinCAT XAE Shell (provided with TwinCAT XAE installer) can't open the TcUnit-Verifier_DotNet (as it's a .NET/C# project).
+Instead it's recommended to use [VS2019 community edition](https://visualstudio.microsoft.com/vs/older-downloads/) which can be used both for TwinCAT and .NET/C# projects
-* Make sure to edit the project with the same build of TwinCAT XAE as the master branch.
-Which build of TwinCAT that is currently used can be deduced from the [TcUnit.tsproj](https://github.com/tcunit/TcUnit/blob/master/TcUnit/TcUnit.tsproj)-file.
-The "TcVersion"-attribute will give you the version of TwinCAT that was lastly used to edit the project.
-The build is the third number from the left (for example 4020, 4022 or 4024)
-* Make sure that your TwinCAT development environment uses spaces instead of tabs.
-The default behaviour of the TwinCAT development environment is to use tabs so it needs to be changed, which can be done according to [this guide](https://alltwincat.com/2017/04/14/replace-tabs-with-whitespaces/)
+* Make sure to use TwinCAT XAE version 3.1.4024.44 or later
 * The prefixes of naming of function blocks/variables/etc from the [Beckhoff TwinCAT3 identifier/name conventions](https://infosys.beckhoff.com/english.php?content=../content/1033/tc3_plc_intro/18014401873267083.html&id=) are ignored as a modern integrated development environment (as Visual Studio) gives all the hints/information of data types etc
 * Make sure to set your TwinCAT development environment to use Separate LineIDs.
 This is available in the TwinCAT XAE under **Tools→Options→TwinCAT→PLC Environment→Write options→Separate LineIDs** (set this to TRUE, more information is available [here](https://infosys.beckhoff.com/english.php?content=../content/1033/tc3_userinterface/18014403202147467.html&id=))

 ## License
-By contributing, you agree that your contributions will be licensed under its MIT License.
+By contributing, you agree that your contributions will be licensed under the MIT License.

 ## References
 This document was adapted from briandk's excellent [contribution guidelines template](https://gist.github.com/briandk/3d2e8b3ec8daf5a27a62).